saikrishnags05/Project-for-Data-to-Decisions/README.md

   - which provides an overview of the script
   - source RMarkdown document must include the full script and be in the same deliverable directory.

+## RScript
+- interim deliverable (knitted HTML document) to demonstrate progress on your project
+- should include comments
+- submit an HTML document, created via RMarkdown, to present the key components of the script and relevant results
+- source must show all detail
+- expected to run some basic descriptive statistics, e.g., distribution, means, etc
+  - might also include anova or regression analyses
+- remember to include full script and RMarkdown document in the same deliverable directory